Oman India Joint Investment Fund picks additional 5.3% stake in NCDEX for $8M

 OIJIF’s other investments include ING Vysya Bank, defence electronics maker Indus Teqsite, industrial explosives maker Solar Industries India and Beaver Engineering & Holdings, which is the holdings company of HBL Power Systems.

-Oman India Joint Investment Fund - Management Co.
-Pvt.
+Oman India Joint Investment Fund - Management Company Pvt.
 Ltd. is a private equity firm with $100 million under management.
 It provides project capital and private equity capital to companies operating in India and Oman.
-The firm seeks to invest in oil and fertilizers, education, healthcare, hospitality, real estate, information technology, tourism and infrastructure sector.
-It typically invests between $10 million and $15 million.
-The firm is a joint venture between State General Reserve Fund (SGRF) of Oman and State Bank of India.
+The firm seeks to invest in oil and fertilizers, education, healthcare, pharmaceutical, retail, chemicals, hospitality, real estate, information technology, tourism, and infrastructure sector.
+It typically invests between $10 million and $15 million in its portfolio companies.
+The company was incorporated in 2010 and is based in Mumbai, Maharashtra.

 - Oman India Joint Investment Fund backs footwear co SSIPL; Tano eyes multi-bagger exit